Your basket is currently empty!

 Ivermectin’s established efficacy is against parasitic diseases, not viral infections like COVID-19.

-This recommendation applies to COVID-19 patients of any disease severity and is part of the WHO’s guidelines on COVID-19 treatments.
+This recommendation applies to patients with COVID-19 of any disease severity and is part of the World Health Organisation’s guidelines on COVID-19 treatments.

-1. Clinical trial outcomes: Studies, such as ACTIV-6, have found that ivermectin doesn’t greatly improve COVID-19 outcomes.
-A randomised clinical trial comparing ivermectin with placebo in treating early mild to moderate COVID-19 enrolled 1,591 participants and found no notable difference in symptom duration between the two groups.
+1. Clinical trial outcomes: Studies, such as ACTIV-6, have found that Ivermectin doesn’t significantly improve COVID-19 outcomes.
+A randomised clinical trial comparing Ivermectin with placebo in treating early mild to moderate COVID-19 enrolled 1,591 participants and found no notable difference in symptom duration between the two groups.

 2. Need for larger trials: Larger trials are necessary to confirm preliminary findings from smaller studies suggesting potential efficacy.
 While some studies have observed early viral clearance in ivermectin-treated patients, these findings aren’t consistent across all trials.

-3. Ivermectin safety: The WHO’s recommendation is based on the current lack of strong data supporting ivermectin’s safety for COVID-19 treatment.
-Although no severe adverse events were observed in some ivermectin trials, safety concerns remain due to the lack of extensive data.
+3. Ivermectin safety: The WHO’s recommendation is based on the current lack of strong data supporting Ivermectin’s safety for COVID-19 treatment.
+Although no severe adverse events were observed in some ivermectin trials, safety concerns persist due to the limited availability of extensive data.

-Based on its review of available evidence, the European Medicines Agency (EMA) advises against using ivermectin for preventing or treating COVID-19 outside of well-designed, randomised clinical trials.
+Based on its review of available evidence, the European Medicines Agency (EMA) advises against using Ivermectin for the prevention or treatment of COVID-19 outside of well-designed, randomised clinical trials.

-The EMA’s conclusion comes after evaluating laboratory studies that found ivermectin could inhibit SARS-CoV-2 replication, but only at concentrations much higher than approved doses.
+The EMA’s conclusion is based on an evaluation of laboratory studies that found Ivermectin could inhibit SARS-CoV-2 replication, but only at concentrations significantly higher than the approved doses.

-Most reviewed studies were small and had limitations, including varying dosing regimens and concomitant .
+Most reviewed studies were small and had limitations, including variations in dosing regimens and the use of concomitant medications.

 Clinical trial results have been mixed, with some showing no benefit and others reporting potential benefits.

 Key trials, such as Krolewiecki’s pilot trial and López-Medina’s study, yielded inconclusive results regarding its effectiveness.
-However, the EMA states that currently available evidence is insufficient to support ivermectin’s use for COVID-19 outside clinical trials.
+However, the EMA states that currently available evidence is insufficient to support the use of Ivermectin for COVID-19 outside clinical trials.

 They emphasise the need for further well-designed studies to determine ivermectin efficacy and safety in the context of COVID-19.